Both graduate and undergraduate students enrolled in this class are subject to plus/minus grading.

 Students face grade penalties on individual team stories for inaccuracies, missed deadlines and/or having to be given a story idea by a faculty member those penalties will be levied as follows:

-You will complete two solo Camp Convergence piece and six team stories this semester.
+You will complete two solo Camp Convergence piece worth five percent of your grade and five team stories worth 65 percent of your grade this semester.
 The Camp Convergence Stories are worth 5 percent of your grade.
-Team stories 1-5 are worth 45 percent of your grade, and the lowest of those stories will be dropped.
 Team Story 6 is where you’ll show mastery of the subject matter — it’s worth 15 percent of your grade.

 Much of the work in convergence journalism courses is team-based.
 One complaint about teams is that some people will take advantage of stronger teammates and allow themselves to “coast” without putting forth their own best effort.
 To create more effective teams you will grade and be graded by your classmates on each of your team stories.
 The evaluation form is posted on Blackboard (in Assignments) that you’ll be expected to fill out and submit after each team story.
 Deadline for the evaluation is 8am Friday.
 Failure to complete the form will result in a 0 (zero) for you and full credit for your teammates.